On damped second-order gradient systems: Structural results: lower bounds for desingularizing functions of functions

-\begin{proof*} Let us outline the ideas of the proof: after a simple reduction step, we show how the squared norm of a/the smallest gradient on a level line increases at most linearly with the value on the line.
-In the last step we show that this estimate of the increase rate is naturally linked to $\vphi$ itself and to property~\eqref{low}. \\ Changing $G$ in $-G$ we can assume, with no loss of generality, that there exists a sequence
+\begin{proof*} Let us outline the ideas of the proof: after a simple reduction step, we show that the squared norm of a/the smallest gradient on a level line increases at most linearly with the function values.
+In the second step, we show that this estimate is naturally linked to the increasing rate of $\vphi$ itself and to property~\eqref{low}.
+Let $\vphi:[0,r_0)\tends\R$ be any desingularizing function of $G$ at $0$ on $B(0,\eta),$ as in Definition~\ref{KL_property}. \\ Changing $G$ in $-G$ if necessary, we may assume by Definition~\ref{nonflatcrit}, without loss of generality, that there exists a sequence $(u_n)_n$ such that $u_n\xrightarrow{n\to\infty}0$ and $G(u_n)>0,$ for any $n\in\N.$ Let us proceed with the proof in three steps. \\ \textbf{Step 1.} We first modify the function $G$ as follows.
+Let $\rho\in C^2(\R^N;[0,1])$ be a semi-algebraic function such that

-\textbf{Step 1.} We note first that we may assume for simplicity that $G$ is defined on the whole of $\R^N$ with compact level sets.
-Indeed for that we simply need to observe that we can build a $C^2$ semi-algebraic function $\rho:\R^N\tends[0,1]$ which satisfies